 What better way to celebrate your pup’s special day than with this Mini Dog Birthday Cake?!
 Complete with peanut butter and cheese, it’s sure to please.

 Um yeah, I went there.
-Dogs deserve cake too!
+This mini dog birthday cake is a huge hit, because dogs deserve cake too!
 My baby turns TWO today—like, how?
 I figured she deserved a dog birthday cake this year.

 I always wanted a dog growing up, and in college, Miguel and I used to talk about getting a dog and maybe we sometimes spent every waking moment Googling dog photos.
 Then, Layla came into our lives and I can say with certainty that she’s all we ever wanted.

 Layla, thanks for being you.
-I look forward to many more years spent together with hopefully a sliiiiightly less hyper you, but for now, I will continue to spoil you with this dog birthday cake and love you for being the crazy pup you are.
+I look forward to many more years spent together and I will continue to spoil you with this dog birthday cake and love you forever.

 This dog birthday cake is one of the most popular recipes on this site, so if you make this recipe, be sure to leave a comment or, even better, tag @thealmondeater on Instagram/Instagram stories–I LOVE seeing your creations, especially when dogs are involved!